project-zot/project-zot.github.io/docs/articles/benchmarking-with-zb.md

       zb <url> [flags]

     Flags:
       -A, --auth-creds string      Use colon-separated BASIC auth creds -c, --concurrency int        Number of multiple requests to make at a time (default 1) -h, --help                   help for zb
-      -o, --output-format string   Output format of test results: stdout (default), json, ci-cd -r, --repo string            Use specified repo on remote registry for test data -n, --requests int           Number of requests to perform (default 1) -v, --version                Show the version and exit -d, --working-dir string     Use specified directory to store test data
+      -o, --output-format string   Output format of test results: stdout (default), json, ci-cd -r, --repo string            Use specified repo on remote registry for test data -n, --requests int           Number of requests to perform (default 1) -s, --src-cidr string        Use specified cidr to obtain ips to make requests from, src-ips and src-cidr are mutually exclusive
+      -i, --src-ips string         Use colon-separated ips to make requests from, src-ips and src-cidr are mutually exclusive -v, --version                Show the version and exit -d, --working-dir string     Use specified directory to store test data
 ```

 ### Example

 The following example executes a benchmark operation using zb.

-`bin/zb http://localhost:8080 -c 10 -n 1000`
+`bin/zb -c 10 -s 127.0.10.0/24 -n 1000 http://localhost:8080`

+You can also run the released docker image.

+`docker run --net=host -it ghcr.io/project-zot/zb-linux-amd64:latest -c 10 -n 1000 -s 127.0.10.0/24 http://localhost:8080`

 Command output: